-As we adapt post-COVID, digital device use has become more common in daily life—and in many cases integral—for children, young adults, and adults.
-Digital devices include desktop and laptop computers, smartphones, tablets, and e-readers.
-Extended periods using these devices are associated with ocular symptoms and physical discomfort.1-3 As many as 90% of digital device users experience symptoms of digital eye strain (DES).1
+Digital device use has become more common in daily life.
+Digital devices include desktop and laptop computers, smartphones, tablets, e-readers and more.
+Extended periods using these devices are associated with ocular symptoms and physical discomfort.1-3 As many as 90% of digital device users experience symptoms of digital eye strain.1

-Digital natives—tweens, teens, and young adults—were already vulnerable to the ocular consequences of extended digital device use.
-Are you ready to discuss DES with patients who were previously unaffected or unaware that dry eyes, headaches, or blurred vision could be caused by too much time staring at a digital device under poor environmental conditions?
+Digital natives—and entire generation of young people who have never known a world without internet access or digital devices (Also known as Gen Z -ranging up to 28 years old) were already vulnerable to the ocular consequences of extended digital device use.
+Are you ready to discuss digital eye strain with patients who were previously unaffected or unaware that dry eyes, headaches, or blurred vision could be caused by too much time staring at a digital device under poor environmental conditions?

 In this ECP Viewpoints post, we will describe approaches for your practice to reach digital natives and have productive conversations about alleviating digital eye strain.

 An Untapped Market